 - Assessing predictable side effects and risk to the anesthetized patient, like, overdose, or allergies

-Because they have extensive experience, expertise and training that is required to be a CRNA, a nurse anesthetist is capable of giving pain-management plans, prescribing medication, and even doing administrative work, those are usually assigned to the physicians.
-These are some of typical job description for CRNA.
+Because they have extensive experience, expertise, and training that is required to be a CRNA, a nurse anesthetist is capable of giving pain-management plans, prescribing medication, and even doing administrative work, those are usually assigned to the physicians.
+These are some of the typical job descriptions for CRNA.